ClemSK/testing-react-redux/README.md

 > Once a test passes, try to break it!

 <hr />

 ## Enzyme API

-> I'm aware that Enzyme is deprecated at the time of writing (April 2022) and I will be using React Testing Library after this project.
+> I'm aware that Enzyme is deprecated at the time of writing (April 2022) and I will be switching to React Testing Library after this project.

 ### Static